asadhameed/event-management-mobile-app/README.md

 The front-end of the Mobile application of <strong>Event management</strong>.

-The application has the following pages: \
+The application has the following pages:

 - The <strong>Dashboard</strong> Shows all events and user can filter the events by type.
 - <strong> Log in Page </strong> When click on login there two options 1.
 Log in 2. create Account
-- <strong> DeashBoard </strong> show all the events if user want to register for an event then user should login in the application. \
+- <strong> Dash Board </strong> show all the events if user want to register for an event then user should login in the application.
-- <strong> DeashBoard have a filter on top </strong> User can filter an events by(All, running, walking, swimming, biking) \
-  After log in \
+- <strong> Dash Board have a filter on top </strong> User can filter an events by(All, running, walking, swimming, biking) After log in
-- <strong> DeashBoard </strong>User can create an event and also register for other user events. \
+- <strong> Dash Board </strong>User can create an event and also register for other user events.
 - <strong> Approval Events</strong> User can accept or rejected other user events
 - <strong> Subscribed Events </strong> Shows the events which user is subscribed.
 See the status of the events.
-- <strong> setting</strong> User can logout.
+- <strong> Setting</strong> User can logout.

 ## For Live demo